 While the foundation for everything I have described here is already well in place, there is little reason to believe it will just “happen.”

-Most of it goes against how things have been done in the past at associations and how most associations seem to conceive of themselves.
+Most of it goes against how things have been done in the past at associations and how most associations – and the leaders of their learning businesses – seem to conceive of themselves.

 And, of course, academia isn’t sitting still.
 While there may be issues with the traditional college degree programs, continuing education is rapidly evolving to a new level at many institutions.
 In combination with alumni programs and the types of relationships with employers I have already suggested, they are well positioned themselves to play a leading role – perhaps the leading role – in the third sector.